datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 > ~~~
 {: .output}

-Finally, we use R's `plot()` function which attemtps to generate a plot from the
+Finally, we use R's `plot()` function which attempts to generate a plot from the
 data:
 > ~~~
 > # generate a plot from values of the 'prep_date' variable from the data frame